Miami Vice (film): Plot

 Posing as highly skilled drug smugglers, Sonny and Rico offer their services to Yero, the cartel's security and intelligence man.
-After a high-tension meeting, they pass screening and are introduced to Arcángel de Jesús Montoya, transnational drug trafficking kingpin.
-In the course of their investigation, Crockett and Tubbs learn that the cartel is using the Aryan Brotherhood to distribute drugs, and supply them with state-of-the-art weaponry, which they had used to kill the Russian undercovers.
-Meanwhile, Crockett tries to gather further evidence from Montoya's financial adviser and lover, Isabella but ends up starting a secret romance with her while on a trip by speedboat to Cuba.
-At a club, the two dance closely, as observed by Yero.
-Afterward, Crockett and Isabella discuss the possibility and impossibility of running away together.
-Tubbs begins to fear for the team's safety with Crockett's fling.
-Those fears are soon realized as Trudy, the unit's intelligence agent, and Rico's girlfriend, is kidnapped by the Aryan Brotherhood on Yero's order, who never trusted Crockett and Tubbs.
-The Aryan Brotherhood demanded for Crockett and Tubbs to deliver the cartel's load directly to them.
+After a tense meeting, they pass screening and are introduced to Arcángel de Jesús Montoya, transnational drug trafficking kingpin.
+During their investigation, Crockett and Tubbs learn that the cartel is using the Aryan Brotherhood to distribute drugs and have supplied them with state-of-the-art weaponry, which they used to kill the Russian undercovers.
+Meanwhile, Crockett tries to gather further evidence from Montoya's financial adviser and lover, Isabella, but ends up starting a secret romance with her while on a trip by speedboat to Cuba.
+At a club, Yero observes the two dancing closely.
+Afterward, Crockett and Isabella discuss the possibility of running away together.
+Tubbs begins to fear for the team's safety due to Crockett's fling.
+Those fears are realized when Trudy, the unit's intelligence agent and Rico's girlfriend, is kidnapped by the Aryan Brotherhood on Yero's order, who never trusted Crockett and Tubbs.
+The Aryan Brotherhood demand that Crockett and Tubbs deliver the cartel's load directly to them.
 With Lt.
-Castillo's help due to hearing aircraft noise down the phone and clues given by Trudy, the unit triangulates Trudy's location to a mobile home in a trailer park near an airport.
-Tubbs grabs a discarded pizza box from a trash can to have an excuse to knock on the door, pretending to be delivering for Milano's Pizza.
-He and his team try to rescue Trudy, but she is critically injured when a bomb is remotely detonated by Yero, destroying the building, as Tubbs had encouraged Trudy to stay put to avoid gunfire.
+Castillo's help and clues given by Trudy, the unit triangulates Trudy's location to a mobile home in a trailer park near an airport.
+The team rescue Trudy, but she is critically injured when Yero remotely detonates a bomb that destroys the home.
 Soon afterward, Yero reveals Isabella's betrayal to Montoya and captures her.
-In the showdown, Crockett and Tubbs face off against Yero, his men, and the Aryan Brotherhood in a shipyard at the port of Miami.

-During the firefight, Crockett begins to call in backup.
-When Isabella sees his police shield and radio, she realises that he is a cop.
+Crockett, Tubbs, and their team face off against Yero, his men, and the Aryan Brotherhood in a shipyard at the port of Miami.
+During the firefight, Crockett calls in backup.
+When Isabella sees his police shield and radio, she realizes that he is a cop.
 Betrayed, Isabella wrestles with Crockett until he subdues her.
 Tubbs guns down Yero as he attempts to shoot his way to safety.
 After the gunfight, Crockett takes Isabella to a police safehouse and insists she will have to leave without him.
-Isabella tells him "time is luck," holding out hope their affair can continue, but he tells her they "have run out of time."
+Isabella tells him "time is luck", holding out hope their affair can continue, but he tells her that "luck ran out".
 Crockett arranges for Isabella to leave the country and return home to Cuba, thus avoiding arrest.
-Meanwhile, Tubbs is keeping watch on Trudy in the hospital as she begins to awaken from her coma.
+Tubbs keeps watch on Trudy in the hospital as she begins to awaken from her coma.